estjs/athen/docs/en/guide/getting-started.md

 pnpm run build
 ```

-By default, Athen will package the output into the `build` directory.
+By default, Athen will package the production files into the `dist` directory.